IndicoDataSolutions/finetune/docs/adapter.rst

 ============================================

 Alongside full finetuning, :mod:`finetune` also supports the adapter finetuning strategy from `"Parameter-Efficient Transfer Learning for NLP" <https://arxiv.org/abs/1902.00751>`_.
-This dramatically shrinks the size of serialized model files.
+This dramatically shrinks the size of serialized model files to ~30mb.
 When used in conjunction with the :class:`DeploymentModel` class at inference time, this enables quickly switching between target models.

 .. code-block:: python